skooter500/DT228-OOP-2015/README.md

 These are the steps I suggest you follow:

 - Figure out how to draw a trend line graph first
-- Then figure out how to scale it so that it fits the screen
 - Then figure out how to leave horizontal and vertical borders around the graph
+- Then figure out how to scale it so that it scales the data when drawing to the range 0-150.
+You could make this a variable
 - Then figure out how to draw the horizontal axis.
 This will be a for loop obviously.
 You might find the following Java/Processing methods useful:
   - [textAlign](https://processing.org/reference/textAlign_.html)
   - [substring](http://www.tutorialspoint.com/java/java_string_substring.htm)